riyanimam/typescript-lambda-example/README.md

 Continuous Integration

-A GitHub Actions workflow is included at `.github/workflows/ci.yml` — it runs install, build, lint and tests on push/PR for Node 18 and 20.
+A GitHub Actions workflow is included at `.github/workflows/ci.yml` — it runs install, build, lint and tests on push/PR for Node 20.

 Packaging for Lambda